Best Tablets With Stylus For Note Taking

 • Stylus Included?: Yes

-If you just want to take notes, the ReMarkable 2 is the best choice here, period.
+If you just want to take notes, the ReMarkable 2 is a solid choice.
 It features a low-latency E ink display that has a simplistic UI primarily meant for annotating PDFs and taking notes.
-And boy, does it accomplish that very well.
+That’s the only functionality for the device and it excels in it.

 Built off Wacom’s EMR technology, you can use some other styluses such as the Samsung S21 Ultra’s S Pen, just fine.
 However, stuff that uses Bluetooth, like the Apple Pencil, will not work.
-I absolutely love ReMarkable’s very basic UI.
+People love how simple the reMarkable 2 is.
+It’s simple and meant just for notes.
 You can transfer files from the tablet to your mobile / PC, and that’s pretty much all you need.

 Pros